bryangottschalk/aws-connect-vanity-converter/README.md

 ## Quick Start

+To test my deployment and have AWS Connect read your vanity numbers results back to you, simply call (833) 346-1507.
 Prerequisites:

 - AWS SAM CLI - [Install the AWS SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html).
 - Node.js - [Install Node.js 14](https://nodejs.org/en/), including the npm package management tool.
 - Docker - [Install Docker community edition](https://hub.docker.com/search/?type=edition&offering=community).

-* NOTE: Before deploying, ensure that your shell is assigned to the correct AWS Profile.
+- NOTE: Before deploying, ensure that your shell is assigned to the correct AWS Profile.

 1. To build and deploy this application for the first time, run the following in your shell: